Debt Ratios for Home Financing

 In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, etcetera.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be happy to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234 can answer questions about these ratios and many others.
 Give us a call: 214-663-5355.